fommil/fpmortals/manuscript/complete.md

 rebuilds the entire tree.

-`ISet` is an implementation of a tree of *bounded balance*, meaning that it is approximately balanced. `ISet` uses the `size` of each node and ensures that no branch is ever more than twice the `size` of its sibling.
+`ISet` is an implementation of a tree of *bounded balance*, meaning that it is approximately balanced. `ISet` uses the `size` of each node to ensure that branches are approximately the same `size` as their siblings.

 {lang="text"}
 ~~~~~~~~